 The British Shorthair is a kind, dignified and peaceful cat.
 This placidity, however, does not prevent him from being a good hunter and defending his territory as it should.

-His ancestors being great hunters of wandering rats, the British Shorthair inherited from them a marked predatory instinct and a certain need for freedom.
+His ancestors being great hunters of wandering rats, the British Shorthair inherited from them a marked predatory instinct and a specific need for freedom.

-Thus, the British Shorthair Cat has an independent character, which will be all the more evident if the cat is allowed to go outside.
+Thus, the British Shorthair Cat has an independent character, which will be evident if the cat is allowed to go outside.
 That said, the British Shorthair adapts to indoor life with no problem.

 He is attached to his family, he loves the company of children and he gets along wonderfully with his congeners as well as dogs.
-He is also a very playful cat, who will greatly appreciate having a playmate.
-If he has no one to play with, he will still find a way to entertain himself with a toy or any object. found.
+He is also a very playful cat who greatly appreciates having a playmate.
+If he has no one to play with, he will still find a way to entertain himself with a toy or any object found.

-The British Shorthair Cat is a loyal and endearing cat, which is an integral part of the family.
-Curious, he will not hesitate to come and explore the surroundings when an event takes place and to meet the guests.
+The British Shorthair Cat is a loyal and endearing cat that is an integral part of the family.
+Curious, he will not hesitate to come and explore the surroundings when an event occurs and meet the guests.

-However, he remains a discreet cat, who prefers to spend most of his time in quiet places.
-If he has an attachment to all members of the family, the British Shorthair still tolerates loneliness well.
+However, he remains a discreet cat who prefers to spend most of his time in quiet places.
+If he has an attachment to all family members, the British Shorthair tolerates loneliness well.

 British Shorthair Grooming